adeeb897/autonomous-agent/notes/work_log.md

 - Focus on implementing a knowledge ingestion pipeline and improving documentation initially.

 ### Next Steps
-- [ ] Develop tools to fetch data from the identified sources.
+- [ ] Enhance the data fetching tool to handle more sources and formats.
 - [ ] Preprocess the fetched data.
 - [ ] Store the data efficiently for retrieval and processing.
 - [ ] Document the tools and processes used in the knowledge ingestion pipeline.